 - In a small bowl mix together cream, mayonnaise, Greek yogurt, poppy seeds, and orange zest until combined.
 Pour mixture over chicken and season to taste with salt and pepper.
 Add chopped celery and mix until combined.
 Cover and refrigerate for at least 2 hours.

 - In a small pan over medium heat, melt butter.
 Add nuts and cook until toasted, about 2-3 minutes (they should be a little more than lightly browned and you’ll begin to smell them).

 - Stir in toasted nuts and dried Cranberries just before serving.
 Serve with split croissants.

 The photos you see above have recently been updated.
 Below is the original picture of this chicken salad recipe.
-Note: the picture below shows a double recipe-enough Cranberry Chicken Salad to fit into a trifle dish!
+Note: the picture below shows a double batch of this Cranberry Chicken Salad recipe which is enough to fit into a trifle dish!